Ne0n09/cloudflared-remotefalcon/docs/about/files.md

 ## default.conf

-The [default.conf](https://github.com/Ne0n09/cloudflared-remotefalcon/blob/main/remotefalcon/default.conf) is used for [NGINX](containers.md#nginx){ data-preview } and defines its configuration.
+The [default.conf](https://github.com/Ne0n09/cloudflared-remotefalcon/blob/main/remotefalcon/default.conf) is used for [NGINX](containers.md#nginx) and defines its configuration.